takorejsza/yachts_dataset/README.md

        * Date Posted
        * Adjusted Asking Price
    - 'Adjusted Asking Price' is the asking price after applying the consumer price index.
 This was done to accomodate for inflation.
+   - Outliers in continuous features are removed using 1.5 * the inter-quartile range.

 2. Regression Analysis